KaivWezel/Bloktech/README.md

 ## Getting started

 - Clone repository to local directory/repository using `git clone https://github.com/KaivWezel/Bloktech`.
-- Install neccesary packages. `npm install`
+- Install neccesary packages. `npm install`.
+- Create your own database with MongoDB to connect with.
-- run server `npm run server`
+- run server `npm run server`.

 ## How to use